PolarityTE, Inc. (NASDAQ:PTE) Expected to Post Earnings of -$0.12 Per Share

-Analysts predict that PolarityTE, Inc. (NASDAQ:PTE) will report ($0.12) earnings per share (EPS) for the current fiscal quarter, according to Zacks Investment Research.
-Two analysts have made estimates for PolarityTE’s earnings.
+Equities analysts expect PolarityTE, Inc. (NASDAQ:PTE) to report earnings per share of ($0.12) for the current fiscal quarter, Zacks Investment Research reports.
+Two analysts have issued estimates for PolarityTE’s earnings.
 The highest EPS estimate is ($0.11) and the lowest is ($0.12).
-PolarityTE reported earnings of ($0.30) per share in the same quarter last year, which indicates a positive year over year growth rate of 60%.
-The company is scheduled to announce its next quarterly earnings report after the market closes on Thursday, August 12th.
+PolarityTE posted earnings of ($0.30) per share during the same quarter last year, which would indicate a positive year-over-year growth rate of 60%.
+The business is scheduled to report its next quarterly earnings report after the market closes on Thursday, August 12th.

-On average, analysts expect that PolarityTE will report full-year earnings of ($0.57) per share for the current fiscal year.
-For the next fiscal year, analysts expect that the company will post earnings of ($0.47) per share, with EPS estimates ranging from ($0.50) to ($0.42).
-Zacks’ EPS calculations are an average based on a survey of research analysts that cover PolarityTE.
+On average, analysts expect that PolarityTE will report full-year earnings of ($0.57) per share for the current financial year.
+For the next year, analysts anticipate that the business will report earnings of ($0.47) per share, with EPS estimates ranging from ($0.50) to ($0.42).
+Zacks Investment Research’s EPS averages are a mean average based on a survey of research analysts that cover PolarityTE.

-PolarityTE (NASDAQ:PTE) last issued its quarterly earnings results on Thursday, May 13th.
-The company reported ($0.12) earnings per share for the quarter, topping the consensus estimate of ($0.13) by $0.01.
+PolarityTE (NASDAQ:PTE) last posted its quarterly earnings data on Thursday, May 13th.
+The company reported ($0.12) earnings per share for the quarter, beating the Zacks’ consensus estimate of ($0.13) by $0.01.
+The business had revenue of $4.71 million during the quarter, compared to the consensus estimate of $2.50 million.
 PolarityTE had a negative return on equity of 123.54% and a negative net margin of 339.69%.
-The firm had revenue of $4.71 million for the quarter, compared to the consensus estimate of $2.50 million.
 During the same period in the prior year, the business posted ($0.39) earnings per share.

+A number of institutional investors have recently modified their holdings of the business.
+FMR LLC bought a new position in shares of PolarityTE during the 1st quarter worth about $24,884,000.
+BlackRock Inc. boosted its position in shares of PolarityTE by 159.5% during the 1st quarter.
+BlackRock Inc. now owns 1,147,835 shares of the company’s stock worth $1,274,000 after purchasing an additional 705,588 shares in the last quarter.
+Capital Wealth Alliance LLC boosted its position in shares of PolarityTE by 50.8% during the 2nd quarter.
+Capital Wealth Alliance LLC now owns 836,877 shares of the company’s stock worth $643,000 after purchasing an additional 281,949 shares in the last quarter.
+Renaissance Technologies LLC boosted its position in shares of PolarityTE by 1,271.9% during the 4th quarter.
+Renaissance Technologies LLC now owns 606,191 shares of the company’s stock worth $412,000 after purchasing an additional 562,005 shares in the last quarter.
+Finally, Geode Capital Management LLC boosted its position in shares of PolarityTE by 53.7% during the 1st quarter.
+Geode Capital Management LLC now owns 332,828 shares of the company’s stock worth $369,000 after purchasing an additional 116,222 shares in the last quarter.
+Hedge funds and other institutional investors own 13.35% of the company’s stock.

 PolarityTE Company Profile